Pack Planner

 A donut chart with each category as a slice.
 Hover a slice to see the category name, weight, and percentage.
 Click a slice to scroll to that category in the list.

-The chart view preference is saved per list — switching to pie chart on one list does not affect others.
+The chart view preference is saved per list, per device — switching to pie chart on one list does not affect others, and the preference is not synced across devices.

 Why the breakdown matters